-5.1: Active travel
+5.1: Active Travel

-A quarter of Somerset's population is inactive13.
+A quarter of Somerset's population is inactive11.
 Incorporating physical activity into everyday routines is seen as a key method for building up fitness and confidence in physical activity and reducing risk of ill-health and premature death.
-However many people, especially women, children and the elderly, perceive cycling (and sometimes walking) to be unsafe.
+However many people, perceive cycling (and sometimes walking) to be unsafe.